minoru-fujishima/traceable-document-development/TDD.md

 needed after bidirectional traceability has been checked.

 Document-quality review may treat at least the following dimensions independently when they are relevant.
+These reviews should be performed at both the **sentence level and the section level**.
+Individual sentences may be acceptable while a section as a whole becomes over-defensive, repetitive, improperly abstracted, or discontinuous in its reasoning.
+Local prose quality and the quality of a larger unit of thought should therefore be checked separately.

 ### Over-defensiveness